-Staff, volunteers and regular visitors are required to complete this form and pass it to the DSL if they have a safeguarding concern about a child in our school.
+Volunteers and regular visitors are required to complete this form and pass it to a DSL if they have a safeguarding concern about a child in our school.

-Full name of child Date of Birth Class/Tutor/Form group Your name and position in school
+Full name of child Date of Birth Class/Tutor/Form Your name and

+group position in school

 Nature of concern/disclosure

-Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.
+Please include where you were when the child made a disclosure, what you saw, who

+else was there, what did the child say or do and what you said.

 Time & date of incident:

-Who are you passing this information to?
-Name:
+Who are you passing thi is information to?

+Name: is information to:

 Position:

-[Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a reject a concern chaut a similar issue provided.]
+[Ensure that if there is an injury this is recorded (size and shane) and a hody

+map is completed] an injury tino io recorded (Size and snape, and a body

-[Make it clear if you have a raised a concern about a similar issue previously]
+[Make it clear if you ha ve a raised a cor ncern about a simil ar issue previously]

 Your signature:

-Time form completed: Date:
+Time form completed:

-Enter your school name/logo here

-Time form re ceived by D SL:

-Action taken by DSL:

-Referred to ?

-Attendance Lead Police Just One Norfolk CADS PSA Community & Partnerships Other

-Date: Tin ne:
+Date:

-Parents info rmed?
-Yes / No (lf No, s state reason) )

-Feedback gi vento 2

-1 7

-Pastoral team Teach er Child Person who recor ded disclosure

-Further Actic on Agreed: rlv Help Asses sment Plan. as sessment by Child ren's Services

-,

-Full name: DSL Signatu Date: ire:
+Time form received by DSL: Time form received by DSL: Action taken by DSL: Referred to?
+Attendance Police Just One CADS PSA Community & Other Lead Norfolk Partnerships Date: Time: Parents informed?
+Yes / No (If No, state reason) Feedback given to?
+Pastoral team Teacher Child Person who recorded disclosure Further Action Agreed: e.g. School to instigate an Early Help Assessment Plan, assessment by Children's Services Full name: DSL Signature: Date: